-This basic analysis of the function and manifestations of male supremacy leads us in certain strategic directions.
-First we must concentrate much more heavily on winning more women to the fight against imperialism.
-Second, we must initiate an attack on male supremacy as an essential part of our attack on those forces which push mother country working people to llegiance allegiance to the ruling ideology or allegiance with the sed people of the world and the ermination.
-The bulk of colonized to a struggle against imperialism tion precisely because the option ialism is not even open to them, eal allegiance to that ruling class to the possibility of receiving n that ruling class, as well as ts to this lack of access to armed in Vietnam, Cuba, etc., the physically been unable to protect all material benefits led them to be oppressors.
-Salgon-appointed mong the first casualties when ticular village.
-Not only were the rovide adequate protection, they the chief themselves if he was This second aspect comes from the imperialists, where Americans and allies only in the sense that inery.
+Where the noose tight around the new primarily with the las provider, wife, a more forces than.
+They feel more in stability so as to ket they feel the threat more acutely.
+See passive and defense they are more the struggles as define class through the On the other has is is allegiance: allegiance to the ruling rialist ideology or allegiance with the colonized people of the world and the ff-determination.
+The bulk of colonized nover to a struggle against imperialism ermination precisely because the option imperialism is not even open to them, on of real allegiance to that ruling class down to the possibility of receiving a from that ruling class, as well as aspects to this lack of access to armed st, as in Vietnam, Cuba, etc., the r has physically been unable to protect e small material benefits led them to ith the oppressors.
+Saigon-appointed ere among the first casualties when a particular village.
+Not only were the eto provide adequate protection, they ll "off" the chief themselves if he was ment.
+This second aspect comes from the colonized allies only in the sense that machinery.

-IONARY WOMEN'S
+FIONARY WOMEN'S

-rs of the mother country are the nave access to armed protection of imperialism.
-We can point to a of white working class groups armed for the specific purposeting against black groups.
-From ewark, to the KKK, these groups asingly critical force, and will reater armed protection from the official sanction.
+workers of the mother country are the who have access to armed protection class of imperialism.
+We can point to nomena of white working class groups of and armed for the specific purpose retaliating against black groups.
+From in Newark, to the KKK, these groups increasingly critical force, and will and greater armed protection from the cell as official sanction.

-the concept of privilege comes vilege plays as the tension within oletariat increases.
-The situation proletariat differs from that of at those working people who have s, and who are therefore caught ave the option of actively allying stection from the ruling class in a their status.
-At the same time, most conscious of their real erefore choose to ally with others imperialism, will be conscious fighting against their particular for a completely reorganized y with revolutionary values and be most easily won to a live precisely because they are the progressive aspects of say to working class youth who effits that the privilege of access ling class that is held out to them that same ruling class will gly exploit and oppress them.
-He schools, courts, pigs, jobs can build struggles which focus ression and exploitation, and the se forms of oppression which try oppressor.
+ce of the concept of privilege comes ich privilege plays as the tension within try proletariat increases.
+The situation ountry proletariat differs from that of in t at those working people who have benefits, and who are therefore caught rap, have the option of actively allying in protection from the ruling class in maintain their status.
+At the same time, no are most conscious of their real and therefore choose to ally with others ed by imperialism, will be conscious it just fighting against their particular also for a completely reorganized society with revolutionary values and e can be most easily won to a erspective precisely because they are by the progressive aspects of We can say to working class youth who all benefits that the privilege of access the ruling class that is held out to them ecause that same ruling class will reasingly exploit and oppress them. to the schools, courts, pigs, jobs at.
+We can build struggles which focus of oppression and exploitation, and the of these forms of oppression which try to the oppressor.